📣

 If you no longer want to receive alert notifications of clusters in your project, take the following steps:

-5. Click Unsubscribe to confirm the unsubscription in the pop-up window.
+4. Click Unsubscribe to confirm the unsubscription.

 Was this page helpful?